CSSS/wall_e/Working_on_the_Bot.md

 1. `.showreminders`
 1. `.deletereminder <output from showreminder>`
 1. `.remindmein 10 seconds to test`
-   1. wait 10 seconds to ensure that it did delete
+   1. wait 10 seconds to ensure that the reminder did get sent
 1. `.iam <whatever_name_you_want_to_use>`
 1. `.newrole <whatever_name_you_want_to_use>`
 1. `.whois <whatever_name_you_want_to_use>`